Yasselo/Realtime_API-Jcdecaux_Pipeline/README.md

 - **Custom Pipeline**: Defined in \`Dockerfile\`, containing OpenJDK 11, Spark, Kafka, and Elasticsearch dependencies.

 ### 📌 Conclusion
-With the setup complete, real-time bike station data should now be visible in Kibana and Streamlit.
+With the setup complete, real-time bike station data should now be visible in Kibana.
 This project demonstrates the use of a streaming data pipeline for processing and visualizing real-time data using Docker.